Betta: from ikan betah, the vernacular Malay for species of this genus.

 Aquarium SizeTop ↑

-This species requires acidic conditions with negligible carbonate hardness and very low general hardness so a reverse osmosis unit or other method of obtaining soft water may need to be employed, and this can be further acidified using phosphoric acid or similar if necessary.
+This species requires acidic conditions with negligible carbonate hardness and very low general hardness, meaning a reverse osmosis unit or other method of obtaining soft water may need to be employed.
+This can be further acidified using phosphoric acid or similar if necessary.

 Temperature: 22 – 30 °C